 Any dog can contract cancer, but it mostly occurs in older dogs, partially because better nutrition and vet care mean dogs are living longer than in the past.
-Cancer strikes one in every three dogs according to the National Canine Cancer Foundation.
-For dogs over 10 years of age, approximately half of deaths are cancer-related.
+Cancer strikes one in every three dogs, according to the National Canine Cancer Foundation.
+For dogs over 10 years of age, approximately half of the deaths are cancer-related.
 As in humans, there are many types of cancers that affect dogs and many clinical signs that can be observed.

-Cancer is an abnormal growth of cells that is localized in one part of your dog's body or that is aggressive and spreads throughout the body.
+Cancer is an abnormal growth of cells that are localized in one part of your dog's body or that is aggressive and spreads throughout the body.
 The causes of cancers are largely unknown, making prevention difficult.
 Being aware of possible signs of cancer in pets helps provide early detection and care.

 Breed Disposition to Cancer